The 5 Best Ways to Situate Your Standing Desk Monitor Height for Optimal Comfort

 OK, so that's why you should consider how your monitor position affects your work.
 Here's how to get it right.

-Tilt the screen slightly back so it's perpendicular to your eyes.
+- Angle- Tilting the monitor screen slightly back so it's perpendicular to your eyes is helpful.
 This is how your screen was meant to be viewed, after all.
 A slight screen tilt also helps reduce glare from overhead lights, or light sources behind you.
 Speaking of light...

-Watch our for glare, especially as lighting changes throughout the day.
+- Light- Watch out for glare, especially as lighting changes throughout the day.
 Single-source lights can tire your eyes, as can high contrast between your screen and the rest of the room or a window.
 Although your screen may provide the only light you truly need in order to work, a dark room at the edges of your vision increases eye strain.

-Adjusting your desk to sit from time to time or changing your standing positions for comfort or to share your monitor with others are all good reasons to tweak how your monitor is oriented to you, not just once, but many times throughout the day.
+- Movement- Adjusting your desk to sit from time to time or changing your standing positions for comfort or sharing your monitor with others are all good reasons to tweak how your monitor is oriented to you, not just once, but many times throughout the day.

 Of course, a monitor arm makes it quick and easy to make all of these adjustments, so you can get your monitor exactly where you want it, in your very own Goldilocks zone.